 What is the measles immunization catch-up program?

 The BC government and Island Health are making it easier for children 18 and under on Vancouver Island to get up-to-date on their immunizations.
-A provincial measles catch-up program is underway, helping families protect their children against measles.
+The measles immunization catch-up program is one way that the province has helped families protect their children against measles.

-Immunization clinics will be provided at schools and local public health units.
-Watch for information from your child’s school.
+Immunization clinics will be provided at local public health units.
+Call your local public health unit for information.

 Measles catch-up at Island Health by the numbers: